fluent/fluent-bit-docs/administration/hot-reload.md

 Fluent Bit supports the reloading feature when enabled in the configuration file or on the command line with `-Y` or `--enable-hot-reload` option.

-Hot reloading is supported on Linux, macOS, and Windows.
+Hot reloading is supported on Linux, macOS, and Windows operating systems.

 ## Update the configuration